iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Iffy_Testing_Documentation.md

   .sEnd
 ```

-The test file shows that expressions can properly be parsed following the call of Expression rule in parser.ssl.
-Since we did not modify the precedence of the standard arithmetic operations, we do not have to test those precedences.
+Note that the brackets are required because the Factor rule is called instead of the Expression rule in order to make sure precedence rules are obeyed.
+If the expression rule is called, lower binding operators can be binded before the current operator.

 ### Index Operation
 The file `string_index.pt` tests the how the string index operation when the `?` operator is used.
 Similar to `string_substring.pt` it performs the test with two static string literals.
 The expected output would be: